-The schema for this Connector is defined by the PostgreSQL table schema.
-The schema cannot be changed after saving the Connector.
+The schema for this Destination Connector is defined by the PostgreSQL table schema.

-Step 2: Under the System prompt, click PostgreSQL.
+Step 1: After selecting + New Connector, under the System prompt, click PostgreSQL.

 If you are trying to access a database that is behind a firewall, please ensure that the following Osmos IP addresses are allowed to access the database.
 Osmos uses these fixed IP addresses to access your sources and destinations.

-Note: the schema for this Connector is defined by the PostgreSQL table schema.
-The schema cannot be changed after saving the Connector, so please confirm it is accurate before proceeding.
+Note: the schema for this Destination Connector is defined by the PostgreSQL table schema.

 Note: for any fields that have primary key, foreign key or other constraints, you may either (1) ensure that the source data mapped to the field satisfies those constraints or (2) leave the field empty and ensure that your database is set up to auto populate those fields with appropriate constraint-satisfying data.